rozariwang/CLMs-for-NPs/Readme.md

 #### Option 3: Use Public Image from GitHub

+[Link to the pre-build Docker Image] (https://github.com/users/rozariwang/packages/container/package/npclms)

-1. Pull the pre-built image from GitHub Container Registry: `docker pull ghcr.io/rozariwang/npclms`
+1. Pull the pre-built image from GitHub Container Registry: `docker pull ghcr.io/rozariwang/npclms:latest`

 2. (Optional) Retag for your own use: `docker tag ghcr.io/rozariwang/npclms [your_preferred_name]:[your_tag]`